bitrix24/b24restdocs/api-reference/chats/chat-update/im-chat-update-title.md

-# Update Chat Title im.chat.add
+# Change Chat Title im.chat.add

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}